troysellers/ny-taxi-ch-demo/README.md

 $> ./get-data.sh
 ```

-This might take a few minutes, we are going to get all 20 sets of the data.
-You will end up with a collection of .tsv files that we are going to then load into Clickhouse.
+This will end up with 4 different files of data that are going to be imported in Clickhouse in a following step.

 ## Build the Clickhouse service
 Now move into the terraform directory.